hubertshon/address-book/README.md

 Because of these uncertainties, and because the spec sheet did not request them, searching, filtering, and sorting were omitted for this time.

+Estimated time to Complete: 1 day

 ### UI Streamlining

 To further the experience for mobile users, I would have implemented an accordion style interface to the list.
 This would have reduced the number of 'clicks' needed to navigate through the contact list and may have been a more enjoyable experience.

+Estimated time to Complete: 0.5 day

 ### Accessibility Improvements

 Tab focusing throughout the application
 Ensuring that screen readers can read the contacts data

+Estimated time to Complete: 0.5 day